idr25/CS283_uploads/3-dsh/questions2.md

 ### 6. Describe how your implementation of build_cmd_buff() handles quoted arguments.
 Why is this necessary?

 > **Answer**: My implementation ensures that quoted arguments are treated as a single entity instead of being split at spaces.
-This is necessary to correctly handle commands that include multi-word arguments, such as file paths with spaces.
+This is necessary to correctly handle commands that include multi-word arguments.

 ### 7. What changes did you make to your parsing logic compared to the previous assignment?
 Were there any unexpected challenges in refactoring your old code?